zinchenko-ihor/DevOps_online/m5/Task5.3/README.md

   <img alt="" src="https://github.com/zinchenko-ihor/DevOps_online_Kyiv_2021Q4/blob/master/m5/Task5.3/IMG/Part1/cpuid.png"><br>

 5. Use the ps command to get information about the process.
 The information should be as follows: the owner of the process, the arguments with which the process was launched for execution, the group owner of this process, etc. <br>
 PS displays information about a selection of the active processes.
-If you want a repetitive update of the selection and the displayed information, use top instead.
+If you want a repetitive update of the selection and the displayed information, use top instead.<br>
   This version of ps accepts several kinds of options:
   1) UNIX options, which may be grouped and must be preceded by a dash.
   2) BSD options, which may be grouped and must not be used with a dash.